Giado concentration camp: Near-execution

 After the Axis defeat in the Second Battle of El Alamein, it was ordered that the Jews at Giado all be exterminated.
 The healthy were to be killed with machine guns, and the sick to be burned in their quarantine.
 The prisoners were gathered and waited for hours for the order to kill to be confirmed.
 The order was finally rescinded, for reasons unclear; Eric Salerno argues that the Italian officers feared prosecution as war criminals in the likely event of an Allied victory.
 Maurice Roumani presents the testimony of survivor Haim Gerbi about the incident:

 One day – I remember that day very well, I was fourteen or fifteen—they gathered all the men together and said they had to come to the middle of the camp.
 I remember that day.
 My mom hid me ...
 All the Jews, all the women, the children, the women were crying ...
 I went to see, and I saw all the police, the Captain, both Arabs and Italians.
 I saw them and I ran away.
 I fell and hurt myself very much ... it became infected.

 Gerbi's leg was later amputated.

+Vivienne Roumani-Denn quotes survivor Giora Roumani, who says that a call ordering the guards to "make [the prisoners] suffer but don't kill them" came after fifteen minutes of being gathered, and the marshal in turn forced the elders to sweep the floor with their beards, "with their stomachs on the floor".